-Founded in 1968, Special Olympics is a privately owned, non-profit organization headquartered in the United States.
-Employing approximately 2,030 people, it serves as the world's largest sports organization for individuals with intellectual and physical disabilities.
-Special Olympics offers year-round training and athletic programs to millions of participants and Unified Sports partners across more than 150 countries.
+Special Olympics, privately owned and headquartered in the US, founded in 1968, operates as a non-profit organization with approximately 2,030 employees.
+The company also functions as a tier 1 media tech buyer.
+It is the world's largest sports organization for children and adults with intellectual and physical disabilities, providing year-round training and activities to millions of participants and Unified Sports partners in more than 150 countries.

 Similar Companies